When was Prism Education Center founded?

 Does the school provide financial assistance?

-Since 2012, Prism has given over $1.65 million in financial assistance.
-Tuition assistance is based on financial need, household income, and funds available.
-Most of the financial assistance given at Prism Education Center is given through tuition discounts rather than through straight scholarships.
-However, some scholarship programs do exist.
+Limited financial assistance is available.
+Tuition assistance is based on financial need, household income, and available funds.
+Most of the financial assistance is provided in the form of a tuition discount.
+However, some full scholarship programs do exist.
 Families should complete a request for financial assistance with their initial enrollment packet.
 More information about financial assistance can be found on our financial assistance page.

 Where can I get a parent handbook?